Theory of Computation

 Syllabus

-After each class, you'll work on review quizzes to track and confirm your understanding of the concepts and examples we covered in class.
-Quizzes can be submitted on Gradescope as many times (with no penalty) as you like until the quiz deadline: the three quizzes each week are all due on Friday (with no penalty late submission open until Sunday).
+- After each class, you'll work on review quizzes to track and confirm your understanding of the concepts and examples we covered in class.
+Quizzes are on PrairieLearn; we recommend completing the quiz questions for each week's material before the next week begins.
 Open-ended (group-optional) homework assignments will stretch your understanding and will ask you to put together complete, coherent, convincing explanations.
-There will also be a project and two (in person, synchronous) tests.
-In each of these assessments you will practice using precise tools to represent and solve technical problems and to communicate your solutions, and you will get feedback on your work.
+You will upload PDFs of your typed solutions on Gradescope.
+There will also be a project and two (in-person, self-scheduled at the Computer Based Testing Facility) tests.
+In each of these assessments you will practice using precise language to represent and solve technical problems and to communicate your solutions, and you will get feedback on your work.

-In-class, in office hours, and on the online discussion board, we encourage you to discuss the course concepts and examples.
+- In-class, in office hours, and on the online discussion board, we encourage you to discuss the course concepts and examples.
 Review quiz questions are open to collaboration with everyone in CSE 105.
 To get the maximum benefit from working on homework assignments, we encourage you to find a group to work with.
 Students in previous versions of the class often found group conversations helped them learn the material more deeply, and were fun (and also an evidence-based practice for learning).
 To find group members: reach out to people sitting around you in class, in discussion section, or during office hours; you can also use the "find teammate" tool on Piazza.
 The pre-survey asks if you want help finding group members: the CSE 105 instructional team can help you connect with other students.
 We highly recommend meeting synchronously so that your group can work through the homework problems *together* ( in person or online).
-Questions in homework assignments that are labelled "graded for correctness" (rather than for "fair effort completeness") should only be discussed with your group members and the CSE 105 instructional team.
-The project assignment will be completed individually.
+Permitted collaboration is described in the grading and academic integrity section.

-Reach out to the CSE 105 team if you have questions.
-The CSE 105 instructional team this quarter is one instructor (Mia Minnes), two TAs (Rachel Lim and Xinsong Lin), and eleven tutors.
+- Reach out to the CSE 105 team if you have questions.
+The CSE 105 instructional team this quarter is one instructor (Mia Minnes), two TAs, and eight tutors.
 On our Canvas page, select "People" and filter by "Roles" to see our names, contact information, and brief profiles.
 This term we will be using Piazza for class discussion; you can access Piazza through our Canvas site or directly (the Piazza roster is synced to the Registrar class list and waitlist).
 Drop-in (in person and Zoom) Q&A times are listed on the office hours page.
 You can also reach out to your instructor directly by email: minnes@ucsd.edu .
 To address me, please use Prof. Minnes, Dr. Minnes, and/or Mia (with pronouns she/her), as you feel comfortable.
 Please do not use the title Ms./ Mrs. for me.

 Resources